4. Registration and fees

 • Protected Person Status document issued under Section 31(1), or a “Notice of Decision” issued by the Minister of Citizenship and Immigration Canada, or by the Immigration and Refugee Board.

 Indigenous students who are non-residents of Canada have the same rights and obligations as Canadian citizens, pursuant to the Indian Act.
 Accordingly, non-resident Indigenous students are charged the same tuition rate as Canadian citizens.
+Until you provide official proof, your residency status and fees will remain the same.
+Once proof is provided, your fees will be changed to reflect this for the following term, not the current one if it has already started.

 If it is found that your residency status is different than what you declared on your admission application, the fees will be changed in the next subsequent term.
-If it is found that false information was given on the admission application, you may be charged with academic misconduct for fabrication (Section 8 Academic integrity) and are subject to penalties under these regulations as well as the Student Code of Conduct.
-Information is also reported to Immigration, Refugees and Citizenship Canada (IRCC)
+If it is found that false information was given on the admission application, you may be charged with academic misconduct for fabrication (Section 8.
+Academic integrity) and are subject to penalties under these regulations as well as the Student Code of Conduct.
+Information is also reported to Immigration, Refugees and Citizenship Canada (IRCC).

 4.1.2 Fee payment deadlines

-June 15, 2023, for fall 2023 for all students (including students who started in the summer term)
+• June for fall 2024 for all students (including students who started in the summer term)

-Oct.
-4, 2023, for winter 2024 for students not here in the fall
+• October for winter 2025 for students not here in the fall

-Feb.
-16, 2024, for summer 2024 for students not here in the fall or winter
+• February, for summer 2025 for students not here in the fall or winter.

 1

 Fees for students attending a subsequent term in the same academic year are due on the 11th day of the term.
 In lieu of a tuition deposit you must reserve your seat on Banner by the published deadline to access course registration.
-For example:

 Fee dates by term